DrupalCacheInterface

 * @param $expire

-* One of the following values:
+* Use one of the following values:

 * - CACHE_PERMANENT: Indicates that the item should never be removed unless